bqchristie/seneca-web322-fall-2023/assignments/assignment-one.md

   * setInterval
   * EventEmmitter

 These are all ways to manage asynchronous code.
-If you need a review I have added some notes [here]().
+If you need a review I have added some notes and sample code[here](../notes/week-one/README.md).

 For the first assignment we will put these concepts together in a simple application.

 #### NOTE
 We will also put Git/Github to use here.
-This is not part of the course material but is a fundamental skill for web development.
+This is not part of this weeks course material but is a fundamental skill for web development.

 I will provide all the instructon you need.
 In class on Tuesday I will go over it in detail.

 With the repository in place you won't need to submit anything.
 I will simply clone your repository and run from my machine.